elinkev/docker-symfony/README.md

 ## Troubleshooting
 Xdebug:
 - Getting xdebug/opcache notifications when executing any cli commands - zend_extension= in .ini files is being duplicated somewhere
 - Xdebug showing errors when executing commands in cli - set xdebug.start_with_request=trigger and then use either a browser extension as a trigger, or by exporting export XDEBUG_SESSION=yourname on the cli
 - VSCode not reacting to xdebug - create launch.json config with correct pathMappings values, check APACHE_DOCUMENT_ROOT in Dockerfile and volumes in docker-compose up, example of working config:

     `ENV APACHE_DOCUMENT_ROOT=/var/www/html/public`
     `./project/backend/app:/var/www/html`

-        ```bash
         "configurations": [
             {
                 "name": "Listen for Xdebug",